Humbly Homemade

 To this day, my Grandma is still teaching me how to find the balance between being self sufficient and independent, while also being a loving wife and serving my family.
 I hope by sharing this recipe with you, you can find both nourishment and enjoyment from it.

-a cabbage and a cucumber both sliced in half on a black and white kitchen towel
+Half a head of cabbage and a sliced cucumber on a black and white kitchen towel.

 Ingredients